Josephus Stevenot: Scouting involvement

 In 1937, in his letter "To the People of the Philippine Islands," dated October 28, 1937, Theodore Roosevelt Jr. commended Stevenot: "In Major Stevenot you have an exceptionally able and public spirited man."

 In 1939, Stevenot supported the establishment of a Girl Scout organization by sending Josefa Llanes Escoda to the United States and Britain for training.
 Upon Escoda's return to the Philippines, he assisted her in setting up the Girl Scouts of the Philippines.

 In 1941, by request of the BSP, the BSA recognized Stevenot's service to youth with the award of the Silver Buffalo.

+Stevenot's grave at La Loma Cemetery.

+Elma Lovisa Kimball Stevenot's grave at La Loma Cemetery.

 Death

 Stevenot died in 1943 at just 54.
 He was buried in New Caledonia but was later exhumed by the US Army and his friend fellow Boy Scouts of the Philippines charter member Don Gabriel Daza, and his remains were later buried with full Scouting honours at La Loma Cemetery in the Philippines.
 Forty years later, Stevenot's wife passed in California and one of Stevenot's daughters and Daza brought the ashes to the Philippines to be buried along with her husband.